-Hallam Senior College acknowledges that student wellbeing is everyone’s responsibility and is a high priority.
+Hallam Secondary College acknowledges that student wellbeing is everyone’s responsibility and is a high priority.

 Social and emotional wellbeing underpin effective student learning and positive behaviour (Victorian Student Engagement Policy Guidelines, 2010).